theramiyer/blog/content/post/2021/are-we-an-independent-state.md

 Having said that, Netaji is an important cog in the machinery that got us independence, and we ought to know about him.

 At the same time, I also believe that a modern state does not choose war as its first path to attaining what it needs.
-I believe in diplomacy being a much finer tool.
+Diplomacy is a much finer tool given the present geopolitical framework.
 And no matter who says what, no matter who forms the government, India chooses diplomacy first.
 This has been the way in the 20th and the 21st centuries.
+And thankfully so.

-As for the letter from Nehru to appoint Rajaji as the Governor-General of India, the letter went in 1948, when India was still an independent Dominion with the British monarch as the nominal head of state.
+As for the letter from Nehru to appoint Rajaji as the Governor-General of India, he wrote the letter in 1948, when India was still an independent Dominion with the British monarch as the head of state.
 The language is diplomatic, as per the protocol.
 This is how, say, the Prime Minister of India would write to the President of India.
 India became a sovereign democratic republic in 1950---about a year and nine months after the letter.
-Regardless, using phrases like His Majesty or His Excellency{{< sidenote excellency >}}Political row over Modi's pitch for Partition Horrors Remembrance Day ([Deccan Herald](https://www.deccanherald.com/national/national-politics/political-row-over-modis-pitch-for-partition-horrors-remembrance-day-1019771.html)){{< /sidenote >}} is common in diplomatic communication; it has no hidden meaning whatsoever.
-In no way does it translate to "begging".
-This claim of hers is cherry-picking at best.
+Regardless, using phrases like His Majesty or His Excellency is common in diplomatic communication;{{< sidenote excellency >}}Political row over Modi's pitch for Partition Horrors Remembrance Day ([Deccan Herald](https://www.deccanherald.com/national/national-politics/political-row-over-modis-pitch-for-partition-horrors-remembrance-day-1019771.html)){{< /sidenote >}} it has no hidden meaning whatsoever.
+In no way does it translate to "begging" or someone being lower than the other.
+This claim of hers is ignorant at best.

 Also, transfer of power is not "begging".
-The civilised world calls it smooth transition.
-This way, you ensure order while something as drastic as transfer of power happens.
+The civilised world calls it transition.
+This way, you ensure order while something as drastic as transfer of power happens from an empire to two dominions created afresh during the transition.
 When you think of the enormity of the issue, you would realise that "fighting and taking" something does not always work.
-In 1947, the world was much more civilised than it was in 1757.
+In 1947, the world was much more civilised than in 1757.
 You did not show up at someone's door with an army, beat the brains out of them and take over control of their house.
-You now had something called the law.
-The Second World War had ended, and countries were realising the enormity of wasted resources.
-No war is truly worth it; the world was realising it now.
+The Second World War had ended, and countries were realising the scale of the wasted resources.
+No war is truly worth it; the world had realised it by now.

 Let me put it this way: how many battles have we had with Pakistan?
 And in the last seventy-four years, how much territory have we each transferred to the other?
 Physical battles are an inefficient way to transfer territory or power in this world.
 We are much more sophisticated than we were in the 1700s.
-Battles and wars look good on comic books and screens.
+Battles and wars look good on comic books and screens, not in real life in 2021.
+One may romanticise it in films and theatre, but no civilised society today likes bloodshed.

+## In summary

+Discrediting the Indian Independence Movement is apparently in vogue today.
+But such a narrative not only questions our freedom struggle, but also diminishes our stature in the globalised world.
+Some sections of our society that criticise closed societies that base themselves on religion and brand them "medieval minded" societies, seem to be subconsciously drawn to that very model.

+Identity-based religion and politics blind us and harm us.
+Religious disturbances hinder economic growth by influencing factors including foreign investments.
+In other words, for example, our religious disturbances impede our vision of "Make in India, Make for the World".

+Also, when on a public stage, it becomes one's responsibility to ensure they are speaking facts, and keep in mind the consequence of their words on the general public.
+A programme being telecast to millions of people is not a opportunity to regurgitate half-baked knowledge gathered from questionable sources.
+One must under no circumstance reduce the struggles of our freedom fighters merely because they have a stage and are free to express what they feel.
+If one does not root these statements in facts, their personal quest for fame and fandom may succeed, but to the detriment of the nation.
+Ms Ranaut's putting out statements such as "some of the answers I am seeking please help me find answers [sic]" or "can someone please help me understand [sic]" imply that she does not know enough, in which case, silence about the subject on a public stage would have been the way to go.
+Saying 'I said what I said, because I wanted to know' is a lousy excuse.
+Such "nationalists" are not true nationalists; they are merely self-centred individuals interested in publicity, indifferent towards the nation that they claim to put before all else.